Charles Blair Macdonald: United States Golf Association

-Golf course architecture
+Course design

 By the late 1880s, a group of Scottish immigrants had brought the game to the New York City area, playing at the Saint Andrew's Golf Club.
 In 1892, Macdonald convinced several associates to begin playing.
 Shortly thereafter, he founded the Chicago Golf Club.
 At first, Macdonald built nine rudimentary holes in Downers Grove, Illinois; these nine holes comprised the first golf course west of the Allegheny Mountains.

-In 1893 he expanded the course to 18 holes, creating the first full-length course in the United States.
+In 1893, he expanded the course to 18 holes, creating the first full-length course in the United States.
 Shortly thereafter, in 1894, the Chicago Golf Club decided to move to a permanent home in nearby Wheaton, Illinois.
-Macdonald built a new 18-hole course there, a layout which is still the club's home today and has hosted multiple U.S. Opens, routinely continuing to rank as one of the top 50 golf courses in the world (the original 1892 site is now the Belmont Golf Club).
-In 1895 he designed the first nine holes at Onwentsia Club of Lake Forest, Illinois, and also laid out (along with H.J.Whigham and Herbert Tweedie) the first nine holes at Exmoor Country Club of Highland Park, Illinois.
+Macdonald built a new 18-hole course there, a layout that is still the club's home today and has hosted multiple U.S. Opens, continuing to rank as one of the top 50 golf courses in the world.
+(The original 1892 site is now the Belmont Golf Club).
+In 1895, he designed the first nine holes at Onwentsia Club of Lake Forest, Illinois, and also laid out (along with H.J.Whigham and Herbert Tweedie) the first nine holes at Exmoor Country Club of Highland Park, Illinois.

 In 1900, Macdonald left Chicago to live in New York, becoming a partner in the Wall Street brokerage firm of C.D.
 Barney (through mergers, now Morgan Stanley Wealth Management).
 With only a couple of exceptions, most golf courses in the U.S. at that time were laid out in rudimentary fashion, with little strategy required of the golfer.
 Macdonald, by virtue of his experiences at St Andrews and later trips to Great Britain, was determined (not immodestly) to build the most noteworthy course outside the British Isles.
 He searched Long Island for a suitable site to emulate the classic seaside links of Scotland, and eventually settled on a site in Southampton, New York (near Shinnecock Hills Golf Club) in 1906.
 He dubbed the Southampton home at 119 Whites Lane "Ballyshear" and the house was designed by F. Burrall Hoffman.
 The home was purchased by Michael Bloomberg in 2011.